Average Cost of Car Insurance in 2026: What You Should Expect to Pay

 What is the average cost of car insurance per month in 2026?

-The national average car insurance cost per month ranges from about $52/month for minimum liability coverage to $243/month for full coverage, depending on the source.
-Most drivers with full coverage pay somewhere between $180 and $225/month.
+The national average car insurance cost per month ranges from about $35–$52/month for minimum liability coverage to $180–$225/month for full coverage, depending on the data source and methodology.
+Most drivers with full coverage pay somewhere in the $180–$225/month range following the 6% rate drop in 2025.
 Your actual rate will vary based on your age, location, vehicle, driving history, and the coverage limits you choose.

 What is considered a good car insurance rate?

 A "good" rate is one that falls at or below the average for your specific profile — meaning your state, age group, vehicle type, and coverage level.
-For a 35-year-old with a clean record and a midsize sedan, paying under $180/month for full coverage would be competitive.
-If you're significantly above the average for your profile, you're likely a good candidate for comparison shopping.
+For a 35-year-old with a clean record and a midsize sedan, paying under $200/month for full coverage would be competitive in most states.
+If you're significantly above the average for your profile, you're a strong candidate for comparison shopping — NerdWallet's 2026 data shows the median gap between the cheapest and most expensive insurer for the same driver exceeds $1,300 per year.

 Why is my car insurance so much higher than the national average?

-Your rate could be higher due to living in an expensive state (like Florida, Nevada, or Maryland), being a younger driver, having violations on your record, driving a high-cost vehicle like an EV or sports car, or having a poor credit score in a state where it's used for pricing.
+Your rate could be higher due to living in an expensive state (like Louisiana, Florida, or Nevada), being a younger driver, having violations on your record, driving a high-cost vehicle like an EV or sports car, or having a poor credit score in a state where it's used for pricing.
 One or more of these factors can push your premium well above the national average.
+Reviewing all the major factors that affect your car insurance rate is the best place to start.

 How much does car insurance cost for a 16-year-old?

-Teen drivers face the highest car insurance rates of any age group — a 16-year-old can expect to pay anywhere from $6,000 to nearly $8,000 per year for full coverage as a standalone policyholder.
-Adding a teen to a parent's existing policy is typically far cheaper, saving $2,000–$4,000 per year compared to a separate policy.
-Discounts like good student, driver's education, and telematics programs can reduce costs further.
+Teen drivers face the highest car insurance rates of any age group — a 16-year-old can expect to pay around $819/month (~$9,825/year) for full coverage as a standalone policyholder.
+Adding a teen to a parent's existing policy is typically far cheaper, saving 22–31% compared to a separate policy.
+Discounts like good student, driver's education, and telematics programs can reduce costs further — see our full teen driver insurance guide.

 Does raising my deductible actually save money on car insurance?